Manhattan Night: Plot

 Porter goes to see Simon's father, who is in a nursing home, but he is unresponsive.
-Porter discovers a video camera in a beside table, but the memory card in it only has footage of Simon visiting his father.
+Porter discovers a video camera in a bedside table, but the memory card in it only has footage of Simon visiting his father.
 Meanwhile, Hobbs' men force their way into Porter's house and accidentally shoot and wound his son, causing a distraught Lisa to take the children and walk out on Porter.
 After attacking Hobbs' lawyer in revenge, Porter watches the nursing home video again and realizes Simon's father had regular visits from a lady named Mrs. Segal.
 He breaks into her house and finds financial records indicating that she has been billing Simon’s estate for the visits to Simon’s father but also for unknown services at $5000 per month.
 Before he can find the memory card, Mrs. Segal returns to find him there.
-After explaining himself, he learns that she is a friend of Simon's family, who became a surrogate mother to Simon after his own mother passed away when he was a child.
+After explaining himself, he learns that she is a friend of Simon's family, who became a surrogate mother to Simon after his own mother died when he was a child.
 Wanting to repay her kindness, he arranged a monthly allowance for her once he became rich.
 Mrs. Segal felt obligated to earn the money, and became a caretaker of sorts to Simon's father.
 Questioned by Porter about the charges to the estate, Mrs. Segal reveals she was asked by Simon before his death to send copies of a memory card to Hobbs every month.
 Never having seen what is on it, she gives her last remaining copy of the card to Porter.
 Watching it, he sees that Hobbs and Caroline had a long and intensely personal conversation before they had sex.

 Porter returns the video to Hobbs, ending the threat against him and his family.
 In a show of good faith, Hobbs gives him a key his men found when searching Caroline's apartment for the video.
 Porter figures out the key is for the basement lock of the building where Simon was found.
 He goes there and discovers another hidden camera.
 The memory card in this one reveals Simon took Caroline to the building the night he died.
 Having watched the sex tape, he demands to know a dark secret about her stepfather that she revealed to Hobbs.
 Porter watches as Simon's violent interrogation of Caroline leads to his death.

 The next morning, Porter meets Caroline and reveals the recording.
 He gives her a copy, with the original as insurance against her contacting his family (something she had previously done for her own enjoyment).
 She in turn reveals the secret she told to Hobbs but kept from Simon.
 Porter wishes her well and leaves.